myoldfycy318/learngit/readme.txt

-Git is a distributed version control sysytem.
+Git is a distributed version control sysytem !
 Git is free softwarel.